-Turnover in prosecutor offices is commonplace.
+Until recent years, turnover in prosecutor offices has been commonplace - less true in the current economic situation.
 Keep your eyes and ears open.
 Send out resumes to desired jurisdictions in the spring semester immediately prior to your graduation.
 As mentioned above, prosecutor offices generally don't look at resumes unless they have a current vacancy to fill.
-Resumes sent prior to spring semester, therefore, will probably be dropped into a file drawer, or worse, the trash can.
+Resumes sent prior to spring semester, therefore, will probably be dropped into a file drawer, or worse, a trash can.